Aravind-Jalda/interview-prep/Jenkins/README.md

 # 📚 Interview Prep Repository

 ## 📌 Objective
-This repository is designed to help prepare for DevOps interviews with practical and easy-to-understand explanations.
+This repository is designed to help prepare for DevOps interviews with practical and easy-to-understand explanations...

 ---